 In the following months, The Terrorways would share the Zwines stage with The Aliens, The Tigers (not the Wellington band of the name), Toy Love, Fire Engine and Gary Havoc and The Hurricanes.
 When Clanger departed The Terrorways in April 1979, they plucked new drummer Gary Hunt from The Hurricanes.

 As 1979 headed into winter, The Terrorways were busy, with shows at HQ Rock Café, Windsor Castle, Zwines, the Island of Real, and the Globe Tavern.
 In June there were gigs at St Thomas Hall in St Heliers and at the State Theatre Dance in the central city.

-With the Auckland live scene hotting up, the gigs continued into October, including at Liberty Stage, mainstream showcase The Gluepot in Ponsonby, all-age cafe venue Squeeze, the newly opened Basement club in the old Busby’s Wine Bar premises in the CBD’s Elliott Street, and the even newer (and just as short-lived) Cavern in Darby Street.
+With the Auckland live scene hotting up, the gigs continued into October, including a mainstream showcase The Gluepot in Ponsonby, all-age cafe venue Squeeze, the newly opened Basement club in the old Busby’s Wine Bar premises in the CBD’s Elliott Street, and the even newer (and just as short-lived) Cavern in Darby Street.

 There was also a trip south to Wellington in September for The Terrorways to headline three nights at The Last Resort and an afternoon in Cuba Mall.
 Some of Auckland’s boot boys followed the band down to the capital, destroying the toilets and a few of the local fans at the Last Resort.
 The short North Island tour also took in Palmerston North and New Plymouth.